carla-simulator/carla/Docs/map_customization.md

 This are the specific blueprint assets created to help building the environment.

+## Creating a new map
+Notes:
+ - As creating a map from scratch with the Carla tools causes a crash with UE4.17.2 (Issue [#99](https://github.com/carla-simulator/carla/issues/99)), this guide will suggest dupplicating an existing level instead of creating one from scratch.

+### Requirements

+ - Checkout and build carla from source on [Linux](how_to_build_on_linux.md) or [Windows](how_to_build_on_windows.md)

+### Creating
+1. Duplicate an existing map
+2. Remove everything you don't need from the map
+ - Keep the folder "Lighting", "AtmosphericFog", "PostProcessVol" and "CarlaMapGenerator".
+ - It might be interesting to keep the empty level as a template and dupplicate it before starting to populate it.
+3. In the CarlaMapGenerator, there is a field "seed".
+You can change the map by altering that seed and clicking "Trigger Road Map Generation".
+"Save Road Map To Disk" should also be checked.
+4. You can change the seed until you have a map you are satisfied with.
+5. After that you can place new PlayerStarts at the places you want the cars to be spawned.
+6. The AI already works, but the cars don't act randomly.
+ - They will prefer to go forward at crossings.
+ - If that fails they try to go left.
+ - Going right is the final thing to try.
+7. To get a random behavior, you have to place IntersectionEntrances.
+(See the two example towns how it exactly works).
+ - Basically an entrance has a set of actors that will be the waypoints to guide the car through the intersection.
+ - For each intersection path, there is a different list of waypoints.
+8. To change the speed of the car, use the SpeedLimiters.
+They are straightforward to use.
+(Make sure you limit the speed for the corners, otherwise the cars will try and fail to take them at full speed)
+9. Traffic lights need to be scripted to avoid traffic accidents.
+Every street at a crossing should have its own turn at green without the other streets having green.
+10. Then you can populate the world with landscape and buildings.

 ## MultipleFloorBuilding:

 The purpose of this blueprint is to make repeating and varying tall buildings a bit easier.
 Provided a Base, a MiddleFloor and a roof; this blueprint repeats the middle floor to the desired number of stores and tops it whith the last floor given some conditions: